What’s Constantin doing now?

 Researching electric vehicles 🚗

 The evolution in this space is still quite fast, and the market dynamics change all the time.
 Today’s best choice might be obsolete in a year.
-Also, the big upfront cost for any decent EV is a bit of a blocker – I’d rather use the money for investing instead of watching the value of my car depreciate 40% in 3 years.
-Perhaps I’ll go with a long-term car rental model for a year or more or some kind of leasing, but these things also tend to offload the fast depreciation to their users, resulting in high leasing rates…
+Also, the big upfront cost for any decent EV is a bit of a blocker—I’d rather use the money for investing instead of watching the value of my car depreciate 50% in 3 years.
+Even with current leasing factors of .7, leasing looks like an attractive option over buying new.
+Perhaps I’ll go with a long-term car rental model for a year or more or some kind of leasing after all.

 Amazon’s recommendation system is really good: It suggested Tiny Experiments, by Anne-Laure LeCunff right now, as I’m redesigning the next chapter of my professional life.
 So far it has resonated a lot with what I’ve always felt about traditional goals (meh), seeing the big picture of things, and focusing on the quality of how we spend our time vs. optimizing the heck out of it.